mohiuddin-khan-shiam/ProductivityTimer/README.md

    ```bash
    git clone https://github.com/mohiuddin-khan-shiam/ProductivityTimer.git
    ```
 2. **Navigate to the Project Directory:**
    ```bash
    cd ProductivityTimer
    ```

-3. **Open the `index.html` File:**
+3. **Open `index.html`:**
-   Open `index.html` in your web browser to view the application.
+   Open the file in your web browser to launch the application.

 ---

 ## 📝 Usage

 1. **Select Timer Type:**
-   Choose between the event countdown and the Pomodoro timer from the dropdown menu.
+   Use the dropdown to choose between the Event Countdown and the Pomodoro Timer.

-2. **Set Up Your Timer:**
+2. **Set Your Timer:**
-   - **Countdown:** Enter the event name and choose the event time.
+   - **Countdown:** Enter the event name and event time.
-   - **Pomodoro:** Set the durations for work and break sessions.
+   - **Pomodoro:** Input the durations for work and break sessions.

 3. **Share Your Timer:**
-   Generate a shareable link and copy it to your clipboard.
+   Generate a shareable link for your timer settings and copy it to your clipboard.

 4. **Manage Tasks:**
-   Use the built-in to-do list to add, delete, or clear tasks and keep track of your goals.
+   Use the integrated to-do list to add tasks, delete individual tasks, or clear all tasks.

 5. **Switch Themes:**
-   Toggle between Light and Dark modes for a comfortable viewing experience.
+   Toggle between Light and Dark modes with the compact mode switch button.

 ---

 ## 🤝 Contributing

-Contributions, suggestions, and bug reports are always welcome!
+Contributions, suggestions, and bug reports are welcome!
-If you have any ideas or improvements, please open an issue or submit a pull request on the [GitHub Repository](https://github.com/mohiuddin-khan-shiam/ProductivityTimer).
+If you have ideas for improvements, please open an issue or submit a pull request on the [GitHub Repository](https://github.com/mohiuddin-khan-shiam/ProductivityTimer).

 ---

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---